-- Staff Face Coverings/Masks: - At this time wearing of face coverings/masks will be required as feasible particularly in situations where physical distancing cannot be maintained. - o Face coverings/masks or face shields will be provided for staff that do not have them. - Students Face Coverings/Masks: - At this time wearing of face coverings/masks will be required as feasible particularly in situations where physical distancing cannot be maintained. - Gloves are always required for Food Services workers and custodians and recommended for staff who are cleaning or sanitizing an item or surface.
+- Staff Face Coverings/Masks: - Masks will be optional on campus and required in school vehicles. - Students Face Coverings/Masks: - Masks will be optional on campus and required in school vehicles. - Gloves are always required for Food Services workers and custodians and recommended for staff who are cleaning or sanitizing an item or surface.